os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 ---
 **Outline**

-### 1. Storage Hierarchy of Computers
+### 1. Storage Hierarchy of Computer
-2. Addresses and Address Space
+2. Address and Address Space
 3. The Function of Virtual Memory

 ---